Dhruv-2403/AI_ML_project/README.md

 # Fake News Credibility Classifier

-AI-driven system to evaluate news article credibility using machine learning.
+SVM Linear Model System to evaluate news article credibility whether it is Fake or Real trained on WELFake dataset .

 ## Overview